spinnaker/spinnaker/docs/commands.md

  * `--no-validate`: (*Default*: `false`) Skip validation.

 #### Subcommands
- * `add`: Add a canary account to the SignalFx service integration.
+ * `add`: Add a canary account to the Signalfx service integration.
- * `delete`: Delete a specific SignalFx canary account by name.
+ * `delete`: Delete a specific Signalfx canary account by name.
- * `edit`: Edit a canary account in the SignalFx service integration.
+ * `edit`: Edit a canary account in the Signalfx service integration.
- * `get`: Get the specified canary account details for the SignalFx service integration.
+ * `get`: Get the specified canary account details for the Signalfx service integration.
- * `list`: List the canary account names for the SignalFx service integration.
+ * `list`: List the canary account names for the Signalfx service integration.

 ---
 ## hal config canary signalfx account add

-Add a canary account to the SignalFx service integration.
+Add a canary account to the Signalfx service integration.

 #### Usage
 ```